stratisproject/StratisBitcoinFullNode/Documentation/cold-staking-setup.md

 _If you are using a cold staking service, your **coldstakinghotaddress** will be provided for you on their website and you can skip this section._

-**1.1.** Convert your Hot wallet to be enable cold staking by using the the `cold-staking-account` API method with isColdWalletAccount set to "false"
+**1.1.** Convert your Hot wallet to be enable cold staking by using the the `cold-staking-account` API method with isColdWalletAccount set to "false" <br />
-**1.2.** Get your Hot wallets coldstakinghotaddress using by using the `cold-staking-address` API method with "IsColdWalletAddress" set to "false"
+**1.2.** Get your Hot wallets coldstakinghotaddress using by using the `cold-staking-address` API method with "IsColdWalletAddress" set to "false"<br />
 **1.3.** Then start the node staking with the Hot wallet from the command line or config file.

  ---
 ****Cold wallet****

-**2.1.** Fund the Cold wallet with coins that you eventually want to stake, these coins should go into the standard "account 0".
+**2.1.** Fund the Cold wallet with coins that you eventually want to stake, these coins should go into the standard "account 0".<br />
-**2.2.** Convert your Cold wallet to be enabled for cold staking by using the `cold-staking-account` API method with "isColdWalletAccount" set to "true"
+**2.2.** Convert your Cold wallet to be enabled for cold staking by using the `cold-staking-account` API method with "isColdWalletAccount" set to "true"<br />
-**2.3.** Get your Cold wallets coldstakingcoldaddress using by using the `cold-staking-address` API method with "IsColdWalletAddress" set to "true"
+**2.3.** Get your Cold wallets coldstakingcoldaddress using by using the `cold-staking-address` API method with "IsColdWalletAddress" set to "true"<br />
 **2.4.** Then, call the `setup-cold-staking` API to build the transaction, linking the funds in your Cold Wallet Address (Step #2.3) to the Hot Wallet Address (Step #1.2).
 This will return the hex that you use in the next step.

 ```